ente-io/ente/README.md

 ### Web

-You can view your 2FA codes at [https://auth.ente.io](https://auth.ente.io).
-For adding or managing your secrets, you will need to use our mobile app.
+You can view your 2FA codes at [https://auth.ente.io](auth.ente.io).
+For adding or managing your secrets, please use our mobile app.

 ### Desktop